 If you're planning a vacation to the coast of North or South Carolina between June and November, carefully read the terms of your accommodation's hurricane policy before booking.
 Some hotels allow guests to change the reservation for another date if canceling due to a storm, while others are much more strict and don't allow new bookings or refunds.

 You also might want to consider buying hurricane or travel insurance.
 Typically, if your trip is canceled or interrupted due to a storm, you can be refunded up to the limit of coverage.
 Note that in most cases, insurance must be purchased more than 24 hours before a hurricane is named, so you can't purchase the insurance once you realize a storm is already on its way.

 Stay on Top of Storm Warnings

-If you're traveling to a hurricane-prone destination, download the hurricane app from the American Red Cross for storm updates and a slew of helpful features.
+If you're traveling to North Carolina, South Carolina, or any other hurricane-prone destination, download the Hurricane app from the American Red Cross for storm updates and a slew of helpful features.
 You can also follow weather updates from The Weather Channel, Accuweather, and NOAA (National Oceanic and Atmospheric Administration), among others.

 When traveling to the coasts of North and South Carolina during the Atlantic hurricane season, be sure to check the weather forecast before you head to the beach for the day.
 Additionally, keep your cell phone's volume on and emergency alerts activated—even when you're at the beach—in case the forecast suddenly changes.